-Located in Beverly Hills, California, Attorney Maria E. Hall represents clients in civil lawsuits, most often in the areas of civil rights, business, employment and real estate law.
+Located in Beverly Hills, California, Attorney Maria E. Hall represents clients in civil lawsuits, most often in the areas of civil rights, employment and housing.

-Civil rights include freedom of speech, freedom of the press and freedom of assembly, along with the right to equality in public places and other constitutional rights.
-Civil rights lawsuits often involve claims that a person was discriminated against and/or harassed simply because he or she belongs to, for example, sex discrimination, race discrimination, discrimination based on religion, and discrimination based on age or disability.
+Civil rights and liberties include freedom of speech, assembly and religion, as well as freedom of the press, and the right to equality in public places.
+Civil rights lawsuits often involve claims that a person was discriminated against and/or harassed simply for belonging to a particular group, for example, sex, race, religion, age or disability.